Nipeno/LethalCompany_Modpack/BepInEx/plugins/MikeMediaStudios-MikesTweaks/README.md

   - Allow Hotbar Slot Keybinds (allows/disallows using the quick-use hotbar keybinds for everyone): true (vanilla: false) (Synced)

   - Allow Terminal Use by Clients (allows/disallows using the terminal as a client): true (vanilla: false) (Networked)

+  - Use Vanilla Defaults for Moon Costs (allows you to use the vanilla settings for moon costs without changing all the individual values tied to moon costs, does not overwrite your values, only ingame values): false (vanilla: true) (Individual)

   - Use Vanilla Defaults for Sprinting (allows you to use the vanilla settings for sprinting without changing all the individual values tied to sprinting, does not overwrite your values, only ingame values): false (vanilla: true) (Individual)